Wheeler Bisimulations: Omitted Proofs and Results from Section

-Let us start with Theorem \ref{theor:lineartimeminimization}.
-Consider a Wheeler NFA $ (\mathcal{A}, \le) $, with $ \mathcal{A} = (Q, E, s, F) $.
-We aim to show that the quotient Wheeler NFA can be built in linear time.
-As discussed in Section \ref{subsec:algorithms}, we assume that the edge labels can be sorted in linear time.
-This is a standard, non-restrictive requirement: for example, it is satisfied by \emph{polynomial alphabets} (that is, if $ |\Sigma| \le |E|^{O(1)} $), because if we have a polynomial alphabet, we can sort in linear time via \emph{radix sort} \cite{hopcroft1983data}.
-The more general (and abstract) case of the comparison model will be discussed in Section \ref{subsec:lowerbounds}).
+The main goal of this section is to prove that the quotient Wheeler NFA can be built in linear time (Theorem~\ref{theor:lineartimeminimization}).
+As discussed in Section~\ref{sec:introduction} and Section~\ref{sec:algorithms}, we assume that the edge labels can be sorted in linear time.